Branding a businessBy Tom Dougherty

 The more powerful the analysts research a brand to be, the more sure they can be of its power.
 Power to attract continuing competitive preference and purchases by prospects and customers well into the future.

-What all this means is that the robustness of our brand and he perception of our product.
+What all this means is that the robustness of our brand and the perception of our product.
 Perceptions in the minds of our prospects and customers.
 Plays not only an important role in determining the next quarter’s Top Line.
 And consequently, also our Bottom Line, but also in determining our Mar Cap, which determines the performance of our CEO.

 Where the Rubber Meets the Road.
 Branding Business.

 And here is the crux of the issue.
-As Mar Cap is based on the assumption of Top Line and Bottom Line growth beyond the immediate quarters, brand has a more lasting function vis a vis our Mar Cap than it has upon our Top Line and our Bottom Line.
+As Mar Cap is based on the assumption of Top Line and Bottom Line growth beyond the immediate quarters, the brand has a more lasting function vis a vis our Mar Cap than it has upon our Top Line and our Bottom Line.

 If it was not already sound practice to build our brands to be able to get competitive preference for this quarter’s Top Line.
 And, this year’s Bottom Line.
 It is sounder practice in the context of determining our projected Mar Cap.